ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/directives.md

 }
 ```

+As of now, our custom directive provides no functionality.
+We will handle that part under the [Middleware](#middleware) section.
+But before we do that, let's talk about the repeatable directive and typed arguments.

 ## Repeatable Directives

 By default, directives are not repeatable, which means directives are unique and can be applied once at a specific location.
 For example, if we use the `my` directive twice at the field `bar`, we will encounter a validation error.
-So the following GraphQL document results in an error if the directive is not repeatable.
+So the following GraphQL query request results in an error if the directive is not repeatable.

 ```graphql
 query foo {